 There are far too many instances in which the medical professionals we trust with our care are the ones responsible for causing harm.
 Unfortunately, not many people who suffer these injuries or conditions are fully aware of what they can do to hold the negligent parties accountable.

-When medical malpractice occurs, however, it’s imperative to recognize the factors involved in proving liability in an effort to pursue the compensation and justice you need and deserve.
+However, it's imperative to recognize the factors involved in proving liability to pursue the compensation and justice you deserve when medical malpractice occurs.
 Liability in medical malpractice means a few different factors must be shown:

-- Duty of care: The doctor and patient relationship assumes that the medical professional has a duty to provide care to the patient.
+- Duty of care: The doctor and patient relationship assume that the medical professional has a duty to provide care to the patient.

-- Breach of duty of care: The moment the doctor acts in a negligent manner, this can be shown.
+- Breach of duty of care: The moment the doctor acts negligently, this can be shown.

 - The breach results in an injury: Showing that you suffered harm because of the action is imperative to proving liability.

-At Grewal Law, we’re aware that medical professionals must act in a way that ensures patient safety and care.
-This is not always the case, and there are numerous individuals who suffer each year as a result of these actions.
-The medical professionals responsible for causing serious injury can and should be held fully accountable for their actions.
+At Grewal Law, we're aware that medical professionals must act in a way that ensures patient safety and care.
+This is not always the case, and numerous individuals suffer each year due to these actions.
+The medical professionals responsible for causing severe injury can and should be held fully accountable for their actions.